 To control your Rigidbodies, you will primarily use scripts to add forces or torque.
 You do this by calling AddForce() and AddTorque() on the object’s Rigidbody.
 Remember that you shouldn’t be directly altering the object’s Transform when you are using physics.

 For some situations, mainly creating ragdoll effects, it is neccessary to switch control of the object between animations and physics.
 For this purpose Rigidbodies can be marked isKinematic.
-While the Rigidbody is marked isKinematic, it will not be affected by collisions, forces, or any other part of physX.
+While the Rigidbody is marked isKinematic, it will not be affected by collisions, forces, or any other part of the physics system.
 This means that you will have to control the object by manipulating the Transform component directly.
 Kinematic Rigidbodies will affect other objects, but they themselves will not be affected by physics.
 For example, Joints which are attached to Kinematic objects will constrain any other Rigidbodies attached to them and Kinematic Rigidbodies will affect other Rigidbodies through collisions.

 Colliders are another kind of component that must be added alongside the Rigidbody in order to allow collisions to occur.
 If two Rigidbodies bump into each other, the physics engine will not calculate a collision unless both objects also have a Collider attached.
 Collider-less Rigidbodies will simply pass through each other during physics simulation.